A plate of City Chicken with Busia's Fried Potatoes and Mizeria (a dill and cucumber salad). |

 1 pound pork for stew

-1 pound veal for stew
+1 pound veal for stew1 onion

 Flour